panda3d/panda3d-docs/programming/texturing/3d-textures.rst

 So when 3-D textures are used at all, they are often generated procedurally.
 One classic example of a procedural 3-D texture is wood grain; it is fairly easy to define a convincing woodgrain texture procedurally.
-The following code applies a woodgrain texture to the teapot, to make a teapot that looks like it was carved from a single block of wood:
+For instance, :ref:`click here <woodgrain-example>` to view a Panda3D program that generates a woodgrain texture and stores it as a series of files named woodgrain_0.png, woodgrain_1.png, and so on.
+The following code applies this woodgrain texture to the teapot, to make a teapot that looks like it was carved from a single block of wood:

 .. code-block:: python